JonanthaW/AI_Tales/README.md

 * Stable Diffusion

 ## Script

-We leverage the official NodeJS package to generate captivating stories.
-The script I use is tuned to maximize the potential of the OpenAI language model, resulting in a rich and immersive storytelling experience.
+I'm using the official NodeJS package to generate captivating stories.
+The script being used is tuned to maximize the potential of the OpenAI language model, resulting in a rich and immersive storytelling experience.
 Get ready to be transported to new worlds and meet unforgettable characters.

 ```
 model: "gpt-3.5-turbo"